Lying Straight-leg Raise

 Follow these step-by-step instructions to perform Lying Straight-leg Raise with proper form and technique.

-Lie flat on your back with your legs straight and arms at your sides.
+Lie flat on your back on the floor or a mat, with your legs extended straight and your arms resting by your sides.

 Secondary Muscles